 If the addressed <execInstance> sub-resource has an execStatus other than RUNNING, an successful Response to the Delete primitive is returned and the <execInstance> sub-resource is deleted without triggering any TR-069 [4] RPCs.

 If the addressed <execInstance> sub-resource has RUNNING execStatus and resulted in cancellable TR-069 [4] RPCs (e.g. File Upload and File Download RPCs), a BBF TR-069 [4] CancelTransfer RPC shall be initiated.
 For a successful CancelTransfer RPC a successful response is sent to the Delete primitive and the <execInstance> sub-resource is deleted.
-For an unsuccessful CancelTransfer RPC the execStatus attribute is determined from the RPC fault codes as detailed in Table 8.2.4-1 and an unsuccessful Response is sent to the Delete primitive with status code “Delete execInstance – cancellation failed”.
+For an unsuccessful CancelTransfer RPC the execResult attribute is determined from the RPC fault codes as detailed in Table 8.2.4-1 and an unsuccessful Response is sent to the Delete primitive with status code “Delete execInstance – cancellation failed”.

-If the addressed <execInstance> sub-resource has RUNNING execStatus and resulted non-cancellable TR-069 [4] RPCs (e.g. RPCs other than File Upload and File Download RPCs), the execStatus attribute is set to STATUS_NOT_CANCELLABLE and an unsuccessful Response is sent to the Update primitive with status code “Delete execInstance – not cancellable”
+If the addressed <execInstance> sub-resource has RUNNING execStatus and resulted non-cancellable TR-069 [4] RPCs (e.g. RPCs other than File Upload and File Download RPCs), the execStatus attribute is set to STATUS_NON_CANCELLABLE and an unsuccessful Response is sent to the Update primitive with status code “Delete execInstance – not cancellable”

 Table 8.2.4-1: CancelTransfer Fault Code Mapping for Delete <execInstance>